quantiaconsulting/amplicon_metagenomics/ITS/ITS_readme.md

 workflows is the removal of primers on the forward and reverse reads, in a way that accounts for the possibility of read-through into the opposite primer.

 Since the differences mainly concern steps required to properly prepare your raw data we will focus only on two soil samples (PRJNA483055).
-We are going to reuse the sane data Adam Rivers proposed in its [tutorial](https://forum.qiime2.org/t/q2-itsxpress-a-tutorial-on-a-qiime-2-plugin-to-trim-its-sequences/5780).
+We are going to reuse the same data _Adam Rivers_ proposed in its [tutorial](https://forum.qiime2.org/t/q2-itsxpress-a-tutorial-on-a-qiime-2-plugin-to-trim-its-sequences/5780).
 This is to simplify the interpretation of the results as much as possible.
 By avoiding ecological problems we can focus on the differences given only by the nature of the marker itself.

 The ITS1 fungal region was amplified by using the [ITS1f/ITS2 primer pair](https://earthmicrobiome.org/protocols-and-standards/its/).